denver92john/captains-client/README.md

 Teams List Page
 ![teams list page](src/img/teams_list_page.png)

-Once a list has been choosen, the user will be taken to the Team page.
+Once a list has been chosen, the user will be taken to the Team page.
 From there the user selects their desired number of teams and clicks the create teams button.

 Team Page
 ![team page](src/img/team_page.png)

-A specified number of teams will be created with the names in the choosen list randomly assigned to the teams.
+A specified number of teams will be created with the names in the chosen list randomly assigned to the teams.

 ## Dependencies
 ### react-modal
 The react-modal dependency is used as a way to edit the names of lists and list items.
 Here is the [link](https://reactcommunity.org/react-modal/) for the documentation of this dependency.

+## API
+A link to the repo for the API can found [here](https://github.com/denver92john/captains-api).

 ## Roadmap
 The next functionality to be added to Captains would be to provide the user the ability to create a playoff bracket after a set of teams is created.